Mapfile configuration¶

 Similar to WFS GetFeature, this is a fake template, but it is required.

-METADATA variables should also be defined in the LAYER
+METADATA variables should also be defined in the LAYER.
+For example:

 "gml_include_items" "all"